core-network/client-famous/README.md

 Build: [![Circle CI](https://circleci.com/gh/nodesphere/graphviz/tree/master.svg?style=svg)](https://circleci.com/gh/nodesphere/graphviz/tree/master)

+When the build is green, the latest code on master is built and pushed here: <http://nodesphere.github.io/graphviz>.

 ## Development

 Run the dev server with ```npm run dev```

 ## Notes

-- both nodes and edges are implemented as _maps_ -- key-value data structures
+- Both Nodes and Edges are implemented as _maps_, or sets of key-value pairs.
-- Edges have the special keys `start` and `end` which point to node IDs
+- Edges have the special keys `start` and `end` which point to those respective nodes.